Island Guernseys

 Breeding and conservation

-The World Guernsey Cattle Federation is attempting to co-ordinate a Global breeding programme for Guernseys in order to preserve variation and avoid genetic drift and inbreeding while improving production, efficiency and health traits.
+The World Guernsey Cattle Federation is attempting to co-ordinate a Global breeding programme for Guernseys (GGBP) in order to preserve variation and avoid genetic drift and inbreeding while improving production, efficiency and health traits.
 A pilot programme using the Island and UK populations is proving very successful.
 All cattle are compared with the use of a breed specific index, the Guernsey Merit Index (GMI), which is weighted to achieve the agreed objectives of breeders.
 The Guernsey Global Breeding Programme uses teams of young bulls selected on merit index and used sparingly and at random in order to spread the genetics of the highest merit cows across the breed.
-The following table shows progress in Predicted Transmitting Ability (PTA) from the inception of the scheme in 2002.
-Figures in red are Parent Averages.
+The following graph compares the progress in Predicted Transmitting Ability (PTA) of the daughters of GGBP Bulls with those of all bulls, Non GGBP Proven and Farm bulls from 2005 - 2012

 Contact